-In my last couple articles, I’ve established the importance of paying attention to workplace culture, and more specifically the benefits of fostering a learning culture in the workplace.
+In my last couple of articles, I’ve established the importance of paying attention to workplace culture and, more specifically, the benefits of fostering a learning culture in the workplace.
 If the general reaction among your employees when it comes to training and learning consists of yawns and eye-rolling, you’ve got some work to do to foster a learning culture at your company.
-But before adopting any specific strategies or tactics, you need to get a more thorough picture of what lays ahead by doing a thorough learning culture assessment at your company.
+But before adopting any specific strategies or tactics, you need to get a more thorough picture of what lies ahead by doing a thorough learning culture assessment at your company.

 Understand from the outset that trying to do a learning culture assessment from the inside of your company is a tricky proposition.
 After all, you’re in the thick of it.
 But if you make yourself aware of that fact and consciously look at the organization with fresh eyes, you should be okay.
 If it helps, pretend you’re an outsider coming in to do a kind of anthropological study of this particular culture.

 The good news is that you don’t have to invent your own unique learning culture assessment tool.
 Here are a few different instruments that have been developed to help organizations assess their learning culture.
 If one of them feels like a good fit for you, feel free to use it (or try them all):